microsoft/Kusto-Query-Language/doc/base64-decode-toguid-function.md

 ---
 title: base64_decode_toguid() - Azure Data Explorer
-description: This article describes base64_decode_toguid() in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 08/31/2021
+description: Learn how to use base64_decode_toguid() function to return a GUID from a base64 string. ms.reviewer: alexans ms.topic: reference ms.date: 11/07/2022
 ---
 # base64_decode_toguid()